TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/index.md

-# Merge Sort in Every Language
+---

+---

+Welcome to the Merge Sort page!
+Here, you'll find a description of the project as well as a list of sample programs written in various languages.

 ## Description